 Vehicle Technicians attend the Canadian Forces School of Administration and Logistics in Borden, Ontario for four weeks of Driver Training.
 Driver Training for Vehicle Technicians covers a wide range of commercial and military-pattern vehicles up to a three-ton capacity.

-Following Driver Training, they attend the Canadian Forces School of Electrical and Mechanical Engineering.
+Following Driver Training, they attend the Royal Canadian Electrical and Mechanical Engineers School.
 Over approximately 30 weeks to receive a combination of theory instruction, demonstrations and practical work, on the following subjects:

 - Principles and operating characteristics of internal combustion engines